Contexts

 vpc_id:

-# Provides a description to the consumer of the input
+# A description for the consumer of the input

-description: Is the network identifier we are residing
+description: The network identifier we are residing in

 value: vpc-1223133113